realm/SwiftLint/Rules.md

 --- | --- | --- | ---
 `implicit_getter` | Enabled | No | style

-Computed read-only properties should avoid using the get keyword.
+Computed read-only properties and subscripts should avoid using the get keyword.

 ### Examples